 In a large saute pan, heat 1 TB oil and add onions and garlic.
 Cook for 3-5 minutes until onion is translucent.

 Meanwhile, heat a large pot of water for rice noodles.
 When water is boiling, turn off heat and add rice noodles for about 4 minutes or until al dente.
 You don't want them too soft because they will cook more later on.***

 When noodles are al dente, drain and add to pan.

-Mix sauce ingredients, add to pan and cook everything for a another 3-5 mintues.
+Mix sauce ingredients, add to pan and cook everything for another 3-5 minutes.

 Turn off heat and add basil and mix through,